We all start off our parenting journey with a ‘plan’

 • Guidance with how to navigate the New Zealand school and mental health systems.

-• Guidance for how to be more Trauma-Informed and Neuro-Affirming towards yourself, including how to make time for and prioritize yourself and your needs as the Neurodivergent full-time carer of a child or teenager with complex needs.
+• Guidance for how to prioritize yourself and your needs as the Neurodivergent full-time carer of a child or teenager with complex needs.

 • A safe place to share your questions about your child’s, teenager’s and/or your Neurodivergence, your thoughts, emotions and grief.